Ch0wW/wadverifier/README.md

 - [ ] Add support for GZDoom .pk3 IWADs (Action DooM / AD2:UB / Adventures of Square / W:BoA / Harmony / Blasphemer / ...)
 - [ ] Get the earlier "Unity Doom" wad versions from the September 2020 update.
 - [ ] Probably a few code optimizations here and there.
+- [ ] A small database of PWADs with revision changes could be nice.

 # Huge thanks to
 * Mike Swanson (Chungy) for adding several IWADs to the list !